ZitzelbergerAlec/Intro-to-security/README.txt

 run in the windows command prompt with: python Assignment1.py dictionary.txt sample_input.txt output3.txt output5.txt
+It accepts the .txts as arguments.
+You will need your Python path to be set correctly in your environment variables.

 Questions:
 a) I used the sha family of hash functions for this assignment.
 I used them because